Prerequisites can vary on a school by school basis. Please check the prerequisites for schools to which you hope to apply

 The Veterinary Medical College Application Service (VMCAS)

 Most veterinary schools require students to take at least one standardized test.
 The majority of schools require the Graduate Record Examination (GRE).
-Students need to understand which the schools require the GRE or the MCAT.
+Students need to understand which the schools require which tests and how the scores are reported.

 Letters of Recommendation

 Veterinary schools vary with regard to the letters of recommendation required of applicants.
 According to VMCAS, letters of recommendation are accepted electronically (eLOR).
 No paper letters are accepted.

 Employee Outlook and Earnings

 The current Bureau of Labor Statistics Occupational Outlook Handbook for Veterinarians can be found online.

 The information contained in this information sheet should be discussed with the Health Professions Advisor.
 The availability of health professions advising opportunities is announced through the HEALTHPROFESSIONS-L listserv for Mason students.

 Students must still be advised in their department regarding their major.